Impala

 name = '/home/{}/new-table-data'.format(getuser())

-location =schema, location=location) db.create_table(name, schema
+location =schema, location=location) client.create_table(name, schema

 If the schema matches a known table schema, you can always use the schema